graalvm/graalvm-demos/galaaz-ggplot/README.md

 <img src="https://user-images.githubusercontent.com/3999729/46742999-87bc2480-cc7e-11e8-9f16-31c3437e4a58.PNG" alt="Midwest Plot" style="width:70.0%" />

-In R, the code to generate this plot is the following
+In R, the code to generate this plot is the following:

 ``` r
 # install.packages("ggplot2")